How to Avoid Greenwashing

 Context: Where and how is this seen?

 The same claim can be interpreted differently depending on where it appears.
+A claim that works in a long-form article may not work on packaging or signage.
+Short attention environments increase the risk of misinterpretation.

 What to check: